hooriyabhutto-hash/hooriyabhutto-hash/README.md

 ### 🚀 About Me

-- 🔭 Currently working on exciting projects and expanding my skills
+-👩‍💻 I'm a Software Engineering student with a passion for building practical software solutions.
-- 🌱 Always learning new technologies
+-💻 Experienced with C, C++, VB.NET, HTML and CSS.
-- 💬 Ask me about anything in my tech stack below
+-🐍 Currently diving deeper into Python and strengthening my programming skills through hands-on projects.- -🌱 Always eager to learn new technologies and improve my problem-solving abilities.
-- ⚡ Fun fact: I love turning ideas into working code
+-🎯 My goal is to become a skilled Software Engineer and build impactful, user-friendly applications.

 ---